 What one thing that you thought would be a challenge has turned out not to be?

-I wondered how I would cope if things go wrong whilst travelling to different destinations and I can’t speak the language, e.g. the bus breaks down or the train doesn’t come.
-I have learned that I CAN cope and it’s not the end of the world.
-Everything turns out alright in the end and there is always someone who wants to help.
+I wondered how I would cope if things go wrong while traveling to different destinations and I can’t speak the language, e.g., the bus breaks down or the train doesn’t come.
+I have learned that I can cope and it’s not the end of the world.
+Everything turns out all right in the end, and there is always someone who wants to help.
 I also thought I’d be lonely but I haven’t been at all.
 There’s always someone going your way.

 What advice would you have for people who want to going away but might not think they can?

 DO IT!
 I have had more awe-inspiring moments in the last few months than I have had in my entire life because of the decision I made to travel!
 Let go of all the excuses: money, time, job, people’s limiting beliefs and narrow-minded views, etc. You get to do what you want, when you want, with no compromises.